 Child Welfare Emergency Services are consistent with the Child and Family Service Review (CFSR), focusing on the safety, Permanency, and well-being of Children in the Child welfare/Juvenile justice system.

 Out-of-Home Emergency care shall be provided in the least restrictive setting possible and shall be short term and temporary.
-When Removal from the home is needed, Children should be placed with relatives, Family friends, or foster homes whenever possible.
-These Placements should consider a Child’s individual needs, last only as long as necessary, and be as close to home as possible.
+When Removal from the home is needed, Children shall be placed with relatives, Family friends, or foster homes whenever possible.
+These Placements shall consider a Child’s individual needs, last only as long as necessary, and be as close to home as possible.

 Emergency Juvenile Shelter Care Placement shall be reserved for the most difficult cases when lesser restrictive options are not feasible and when Placement in shelter is specifically required, such as by court order.

-Emergency Juvenile Shelter Care or other congregate Placements shall only be used if they are the most appropriate setting for a Child – appropriate permanent settings should be identified for each Child as soon as possible.
+Emergency Juvenile Shelter Care or other congregate Placements shall only be used if they are the most appropriate setting for a Child – appropriate permanent settings shall be identified for each Child as soon as possible.

-Emergency Juvenile Shelter Care shall not be used as a transitional residence between Placement changes in lieu of appropriate discharge planning when resources exist to accomplish appropriate discharge and Placement, for example, Psychiatric Medical Institution for Children (PMIC) to FGCS or PMIC to home.

 Every effort shall be made to avoid Placement of Children under the age of twelve (12) in an Emergency Juvenile Shelter Care (Iowa Code Section 232.21(6)), unless there have been reasonable but unsuccessful efforts to place the Child in a Foster Family home that is able to meet the needs of the Child.
 The efforts shall be documented at the shelter care hearing.

 1.3.3.2 Program Administration